 2. Brad Point Drill Bits

-Brad point bits come in handy when you need to make clean and precise holes.
+Brad point bits come in handy when making clean and precise holes.
 They come with rubber stoppers to allow you to set a particular depth.
 Their precision makes them a popular bit among woodworkers.

 3. Masonry Drill Bits

 These are what you use when looking to create holes in bricks, stones, or concrete.
 Due to the tough nature of those materials, masonry bits wear out quickly, meaning that you will need to replace them frequently.

 4. Rivet Drill Bits

 Rivet bits feature a special design that allows them to drill rivets into thin metal sheets.

 5. Spade Drill Bits

 Spade bits have a spade-shaped tip that allows them to bore into softwoods.
 They are typically used to create holes for running cables.